-European Federation of Allergy and Airways Diseases Patients' Associations EFA, European Federation of Allergy and Airways Diseases Patients' Associations
+EFA, European Federation of Allergy and Airways Diseases Patients' Associations

-Project leaders: Sofia Romagosa Vilarnau with Panagiotis Chaslaridis, EFA Design: Charles Kinney and Maximilian Kunisch, EFA
+Project leaders: Sofia Romagosa Vilarnau with Panagiotis Chaslaridis, EFA

-^s The contributors are not responsible for the contents of the report.
+European Federation of Allergy and Airways The contributors are not responsible for the contents of the report.

 We sincerely thank our sustainable funding partner Aimmune Therapeutics for their unrestricted grant in making this report possible.

 This report was co-funded by EFA.